h1376h/MLCourse/ML_Obsidian_Vault/Lectures/6/Quiz/L6_3_Quiz.md

 1. Calculate information gain for each split
 2. Calculate gain ratio for Split A and Split B
 3. Which split would each algorithm (ID3, C4.5, CART using Gini impurity) prefer?
 Explain your reasoning
-4. **CART with Entropy**: Which split would CART using entropy prefer?
+4. Which split would CART using entropy prefer?
 Is it the same as CART using Gini impurity?
-5. **Algorithm Comparison**: Compare the preferences of all algorithms.
+5. Compare the preferences of all algorithms.
 Which ones agree and which ones disagree?
 Why?
 6. Identify which split shows signs of overfitting and explain why
 7. What makes Split B problematic for real-world deployment?
+8. Given the analysis, which split should actually be chosen for production deployment and why?

 For a detailed explanation of this question, see [Question 38: Split Quality Analysis](L6_3_38_explanation.md).